 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-- Study trips to Germany enabling participants to learn more about specific topics and to acquire practical experience in selected policy areas of good governance
+- Study trips to Germany for acquiring practical experience and interacting with experts in selected fields of good governance policy;

-- Organisation of international conferences and expert dialogues in Tunis and in the Tunisian regions on selected good governance topics.
+- International conferences and dialogue events in Tunis and the Tunisian regions on selected topics of good governance;

-The project is part of a special initiative designed to stabilise and promote development in North Africa and the Middle East run by Germany’s Federal Ministry for Economic Cooperation and Development (BMZ).
+The project is part of a special initiative run by Germany’s Federal Ministry for Economic Cooperation and Development (BMZ) designed to stabilise and promote development in North Africa and the Middle East.
 Through the projects that make up this special initiative, BMZ is helping to open up economic and social prospects for people in the region.
 Within this context, an additional sum of more than EUR 300 million has been earmarked for projects carried out by GIZ and other implementing organisations in the period from 2014 to 2021.
 The thematic focus is on youth and employment promotion, economic stabilisation, democracy and stabilising neighbouring countries in crisis situations.